 Days 7 & 8: Phoenix

 From the Grand Canyon, head back south to Phoenix.
 If you head south from the canyon on Ariz.
-64, there are some fun places to stop near Williams, including Grand Canyon Deer Farm and Bearizona.
+64, there are some fun places to stop, like the Planes of Fame Air Museum in Valle, or the Grand Canyon Deer Farm near Williams.
 Once back in Phoenix, spend a couple of days chilling out at one of the city's big resorts.
 Many resorts in the area have water parks with slides and other features aimed specifically at keeping kids happy.
 If you can pry the kids away from the pool area, take them to the Heard Museum to expose them to a little Native American culture.
 If you haven't yet had enough of Wild West towns, head east of the city to Goldfield Ghost Town, which is a bit too lively to really be a ghost town but is loads of fun, or south to Rawhide, a mock-up of an old cow town.